Nayabrasool445/AWS-Portfolio/README.markdown

 5. Access the EC2 instance:
    - Open the public IP (`http://<public-ip>`) in a browser to see the "Hello World" webpage.
    - SSH into the instance: `ssh -i my-key-pair.pem ec2-user@<public-ip>`.
+6. Access the S3 static webpage:
+   - Use the S3 website URL (e.g., http://<bucket-name>.s3-website-<region>.amazonaws.com) to view the static webpage.

 ## Screenshots
 - **VPC Configuration**: [Add screenshot of VPC in AWS Console]